jkormu/leela-tree-plot/README.md

 leela-tree-plot depends on modified LC0 binary that is capable of saving the search graph as a gml-file.
 These tools:
 - call lc0 exes to run searches
-- reads gml-files
+- read gml-files
-- runs Buchheim's tree layout algorithm
+- run Buchheim's tree layout algorithm
-- plots the search tree as Plotly html plot
+- plot the search tree as Plotly html plot

 ![Alt text](images/example_plot.png?raw=true)

-##how?
+## How?
-It is assmued you are familiar with LC0 and know how to build it:
+It is assumed you are familiar with LC0 and know how to build it:
--get dependencies (tested with python 3.7):
+- get dependencies (tested with python 3.7):
 ```
 python-chess              0.28.3
 plotly                    4.1.1